stephenslater/Crowd-Dynamics/docs/index.md

 and tourists.
 The Science Center Plaza also has a live stream video feed 24 hours per day, which you can check out [here](https://commonspaces.harvard.edu/plaza-webcam).
-However, can we use this data to make decisions, such as when to schedule events in the plaza?
+Can we use this data to make decisions, such as when to schedule events in the plaza?

 Our project provides real-time crowd analytics with object detection of people